w3f/polkadot-wiki/docs/general/kusama/kusama-getting-started.md

 ### Polkadot's Canary Network

-Kusama is a *canary network* for Polkadot; an early release of the code that is available first and holds real economic value.
+Kusama is a *canary network* for Polkadot; an earlier release of the code that is available first and holds real economic value.
 For developers, Kusama is a proving ground for runtime upgrades, on-chain governance, and parachains.

 **No Promises**.

-Kusama is owned by those who hold the Kusama tokens (**KSM**).
+Kusama is owned by those who hold the Kusama tokens (KSM).
 There's no central kill switch and all changes are made through the protocol's on-chain governance.

 Kusama is experimental.

 The network is a permissionless and anyone can come along and start using it.
 Those who participated in the Polkadot sale can claim a proportional amount of KSM through the [Kusama Claims process][claims].